 For example, your lower back and abdominal muscles stabilise the spine, enabling proper spinal movement, and helping with posture.
 Strengthening hip and leg muscles is also important so you can safely lift objects from the floor using your leg muscles rather than those in your back.
-If you're lifting using your back muscles then be prepared for back pain in young adulthood!
+If you're lifting using your back muscles then be prepared for the distinct possibility of for back pain to occur.

 Strengthening exercises also increase muscle mass.
 Muscle mass is the metabolically active tissue or tissue that burns calories.
 So the more muscle mass you have, the more calories you burn all day.